The Ladies' Journal: 1926–1931

 Wang appointed a long-time employee of the press, Du Jiutian (杜就田), to serve as editor of The Ladies' Journal from September 1925 to June 1930.
 He was viewed as incompetent by some editors.
 The scholar Jin Jungwon characterized him as a "headache" for the press but unable to be fired, as he was the cousin of Du Yaquan, a prominent Commercial Press science editor.
 His uneventful tenure saw the magazine return to a more traditional stance.
 Seeking to revitalize the magazine and possibly facing financial problems (similar to those that led to the demise of The New Woman), the writer and activist Ye Shengtao (previously a Fiction Monthly editor) took over in mid-1930.

 Ye left only nine months later, when he was replaced by Yang Runyu (楊潤餘), a female writer who had previously studied abroad in France and wrote columns on French literature for the magazine.
 Some sources claim that Yang was only a nominal director, and that the former assistant editor Jin Zhonghua served as the de facto editor-in-chief.
 The journal remained popular in its later years despite the changes in editorial staff.
 Surveys in 1925 and 1930 found that The Ladies' Journal remained one of the most popular magazines among the Chinese public.
 An analysis of reader letters from a health advice column in the magazine suggests an increasing female readership during the mid-1920s, the proportion of letters from women rising from 20% in 1925 to around 50% after 1928.

 The journal's last issue was in December 1931.
 Beginning on 28 January 1932, Shanghai was the center of a month-long battle between Chinese and Japanese forces.
 Shortly after fighting broke out, the Commercial Press headquarters were destroyed, their printing works bombed and magazine offices burned to the ground; the Commercial Press leadership presumed the attack was an attempt to halt the production of their anti-Japanese publications.
-Already facing financial difficulties due to decreased advertiser investment in the wake of the Great Depression, the Commercial Press cancelled The Ladies' Journal, although the Eastern Miscellany soon returned to publication.
+Already facing financial difficulties due to decreased advertising revenue in the wake of the Great Depression, the Commercial Press cancelled The Ladies' Journal, although the Eastern Miscellany soon returned to publication.
 The Ladies' Journal had a total of 17 volumes and 204 issues over its publication.